 You and The Atomic Bomb

-My friends, submitted for your approval on this fine New Years Day is a pamphlet found in the attic of my parent’s house.
+My friends, submitted for your approval on this fine New Years Day, is a pamphlet found in the attic of my parent’s house.

-What you see is just part of a piece of 1950′s Cold War propaganda in the vein of such nonsense as “Duck and Cover,” This particular piece was produced by New York state in association with Time Inc.’s Life Magazine as a civil service and is bound by no copyright.
-A pamphlet like this one would have been distributed to help individuals prepare for “The Bomb” which at that point many felt was inevitable.
-Nevermind the fact that in an actual atomic blast these methods would do very little, if anything, to save one’s life.
+What you see is just part of a piece of 1950’s Cold War propaganda in the vein of such nonsense as “Duck and Cover.”
+This particular piece was produced by New York state in association with Time Inc.’s Life Magazine as a civil service and is bound by no copyright.
+A pamphlet like this one would have been distributed to help individuals prepare for “The Bomb,” which at that point many felt was inevitable.
+Nevermind the fact that in an actual atomic blast, these methods would do very little, if anything, to save one’s life.
 They both created and eased fear among the populous while fostering dependency and loyalty to the government.

-To me it’s an amazing piece of American history both from a psychological and a design standpoint.
-My grandfather was a chemist and member of the Nassau Country Civil Defense Commission and near as I can tell this was his, there may be more.
-If I come across anything else I’ll post it as well.
+To me, it’s an amazing piece of American history both from a psychological and a design standpoint.
+My grandfather was a chemist and member of the Nassau Country Civil Defense Commission, and near as I can tell this was his, there may be more.
+If I come across anything else, I’ll post it as well.

 Enjoy.

-Sad day for true Yankee fans
+Sad day for Yankees fans

 Joe Torre is gone.

-Some of the less educated front runner fans will look at Torre and point the blame for the Yankees’ failures in recent years.
-But what they don’t remember is that in 12 years Joe brought us to the post season 12 times.
-Before Joe the Yankees hadn’t won the series since 1978 and even been there since 1982.
-The problem is in perception.
-Joe’s the best manager in the biz, I firmly believe this.
+Some of the band-wagon fans will look at Torre and point the blame for the Yankees’ failures in recent years.
+But they fail to remember that in 12 years, Joe brought us to the postseason 12 times.

 Good luck Joe.
 Go win another ring.